fabianmartins/alienattack.workshop/README.md

 One way of configuring continuous compiling is by having 2 terminals open.
 One you will be using to issue commands.
 The other one, you will be using to monitor the progress of the development and corresponding compilation.

-Lets configure it.
+*Lets configure it.*

 * At the bottom of the page of your Cloud9 IDE, click the **`(+)`** icon, and then `New Terminal` to add a second terminal.
 * Chose one of the terminals, and get into the cdk folder.
 If this is the new one, you will be at `~/environment`.
-So, from there:
+So, from there, run `npm run watch`:

 ~~~
 ~/environment $ cd cd spaceinvaders.workshop/cdk/
-~/environment/spaceinvaders.workshop/cdk (master) $
+~/environment/spaceinvaders.workshop/cdk (master) $ npm run watch
 ~~~

-* Kick off the continuous compiling of the environment.
-The output will come out with some errors.
+This will kick off the continuous compiling of the environment.
+It may take a few seconds until you get the results.

+The output may come out perfectly with 0 errors, or with some errors.
 If these errors are of the type TS6192 or TS6133, then you're good.
 This errors appear when some classes are imported but not used, like when part of the code is commented.
 This will not break the code at the running time.

+A totally successful compilation will be something like the output below:

 ~~~
 ~/environment/spaceinvaders.workshop/cdk (master) $ npm run watch